If you’re looking for the feel of a commercial grade recumbent bike without the cost of one, Sole’s LCR might just be the answer.

 It’s easy to see why this bike has such a high weight capacity when we look at the assembled weight.

-With a weight of 152 lb, the LCR is about as heavy-duty as a home recumbent bike comes (and probably why this bike is rated to handle commercial use as well).
+With an assembled weight of 152 lb, the LCR is about as heavy-duty as a home recumbent bike comes (and probably why this bike is rated to handle commercial use as well).

-We hear a lot about flywheel weights with regards to ellipticals and spin bikes, but no as much when it comes to recumbents.
+We hear a lot about flywheel weights with regards to ellipticals and indoor cycles, but no as much when it comes to recumbents.

 My theory is that this is because most folks looking for a recumbent aren’t as concerned with high-intensity training, which is what we usually relate to heavier flywheels.